B.A., Colgate University

 District of Columbia

-N. Alfred Pasternak, a founding shareholder of the firm, is an authority on tax and estate planning.
-As a tax lawyer and a certified public accountant, he provides valuable expertise for clients seeking to transfer their assets while minimizing state and federal tax burdens.
+N. Alfred Pasternak, a founding shareholder of the firm, retired at the beginning of 2020.
+As a tax lawyer and a certified public accountant, he provided valuable expertise to clients seeking to transfer their assets while minimizing state and federal tax burdens.

 Al is well-known in the business and legal communities and has received numerous honors for his expertise in tax and in estate planning.
-He is frequently asked to lecture on business succession planning, and on the special needs of closely held family businesses.
+He was frequently asked to lecture on business succession planning, and on the special needs of closely held family businesses.

 Among other honors and distinctions, Al is a fellow of the American College of Trust and Estate Counsel, a highly selective national organization that brings together the top trusts and estates lawyers in the nation.
 He is an Accredited Estate Planner, a fellow of the Maryland Bar Foundation, and received the Tax Excellence Award from the Section of Taxation of the Maryland State Bar Association.

 Al began his career as a Certified Public Accountant.
 His first CPA job was with the accounting firm now known as Deloitte.
 But when he went on audits, he became familiar with the work of lawyers for his audit clients, and he decided that it would be more professionally rewarding to become a lawyer.